nicotsou/nicotsou.com/content/blog/ai-that-ships/index.md

 ![A typical working day at the office, in the series "Severance". ](images/severance.png) _A typical working day at the office, in the series "Severance"._

 This is closer to reality than you might think.
 AI still requires human oversight to ensure important matters aren’t overlooked.
-The so-called “**human in the loop**” is not just catchy phrase to use in your slides, it’s the difference between a working product and a liability.
+The so-called “**human in the loop**” is not just a catchy phrase to use in your slides, it’s the difference between a working product and a liability.

 Companies that treat AI as “set-and-forget” build up hidden costs that only become obvious when things break: